-- Toll-free telephone access to the TOSC Program Office. - In-community presentations, workshops, and handouts on health risk and remediation issues.
-A listing of workshops appears in the final section of this report. - In-community technical assistance at a basic level and from researchers in a variety of technical areas ranging from toxicology to engineering. - Assistance with review of technical documents including site characterization reports, risk assessments, feasibility studies, and remedial designs. - Attendance at public hearings and assistance in preparing written comments. - Public education on hazardous substance issues.
+- Toll-free telephone access to the TOSC program office. - In-community presentations, workshops, and handouts on health risk and remediation issues.
+A listing of workshops appears in the final section of this report. - In-community technical assistance to small groups by university staff and researchers with expertise in a variety of technical areas ranging from toxicology to engineering. - Assistance with review of technical documents including site characterization reports, risk assessments, feasibility studies, and remedial designs. - Attendance at public hearings and assistance in preparing written comments. - Public education on hazardous substance issues.

 Status: The TOSC program continues to provide education and outreach services to communities impacted by hazardous waste cleanup projects.
-Last year the TOSC program supported 20 communities.
-This support has grown to include 26 communities.
-The TOSC base program is currently supporting communities at nine sites, as well as providing most of the technical and administrative resources for all technical outreach programs including Technical Assistance to Brownfields (TAB) and the national Technology Outreach Services to Native American Communities (TOSNAC) program.
-In addition to base TOSC funding, the TOSNAC program at Haskell Indian Nations University is providing support to nine communities.
+Last year the TOSC program supported 26 communities.
+This support has grown to include 33 communities.
+The TOSC base program is currently supporting communities at 11 sites, as well as providing most of the technical and administrative resources for all technical outreach programs including Technical Assistance to Brownfields (TAB) and the national Technology Outreach Services to Native American Communities (TOSNAC) program.
+In addition to base TOSC funding, the TOSNAC program at Haskell Indian Nations University is providing support to 15 communities.
 TOSNAC also works to coordinate support to develop the capacity of tribal governments to address environmental concerns.
 These activities will help tribal communities affected by hazardous substance contamination issues overcome significant cultural and legal barriers in dealing with these issues.
 In addition to providing tribal communities with workshops, hands-on assistance, and personal expert assistance, TOSNAC activities will include needs assessment and communications techniques targeted specifically for Native Americans.
 TOSC is also receiving funds to support redevelopment of abandoned or underutilized sites through the EPA Brownfields program.
-Support is being provided to eight pilot projects in EPA Regions VII and VIII.
-This project is in its sixth year.
+Support is currently being provided to seven pilot projects in EPA Regions VII and VIII and may be provided to additional sites in the future.
+This project is in its seventh year.

 Technology Transfer and Outreach: This program assists in technology transfer from university research projects by providing information and technical assistance to communities in a format that is more easily understood.
-A greater level of understanding sometimes increases the remediation options that can be considered.
+A greater level of understanding sometimes increases the chances of considering new cleanup options.